Real Power Questions

 period of time.
 Diesels are ideally suited for the task, which is why we

-exclusively require a diesel powered truck.
+exclusively require a diesel powered truck to power our generator systems.

 Q: Will it shut down before it runs my truck out of fuel?